umidahikmat/languageproject/src/docs/lesson1.md

 YO’Q: Negative form of BOR

-GAN: the suffix -gan forms participles when appended to verbal complexes
+-GAN: the suffix -gan forms participles when appended to verbal complexes

 Bir bor ekan, bir yo’q ekan: a phrase used in fairy tales equivalent to English once upon a time